4. Data

 4 20060208X00181 ROBINSON R44 SEA06LA052 2006 02/06/2006 00:00:00 HELENA MT USA 1 ROBINSON R44 ROBINSON R44

-It does the first five by default.
+It serves up the first five rows by default.
 If you want a different number, submit it as an input.

 accident_list.head(1)